 Typically, the oldest loan claims the property as collateral in case of foreclosure.
 This information can be accessed through local public records.
 If the buyer makes payments faithfully, but the seller herself has a mortgage from a bank that she does not pay, the property could be foreclosed upon by the bank.

 Buyers should also take precaution in situations where the owner has any outstanding loans with property liens.
 For example, supposed contractors performed work on the property but have not been paid by the owner.
 Some states allow for mechanic’s liens to be placed on the property and these get repayment priority in the case that the property foreclosed upon.
 Conservation easements have priority over all other liens.
 They cannot be subordinated to seller financing - or else tax authorities can deny the easement deduction.

 In addition to reviewing the resources mentioned after this section, please consider online real-estate forums relating to owner financing and the particular features that appeal most to you and your counterparty.
 For example, see these two discussions.

 A Field Guide to Conservation Finance explores seller financing as well as many related concepts.
 Other guides on seller financing can be obtained from extension services (such as this one from the University of Vermont) and land trusts (such as the Pennsylvania Land Trust).
 Guides issued by organizations in the same jurisdictions as the property may offer additional insights particular for that area.

 For assistance in coming up with creative solutions, this guide from Food:Land:Opportunity presents a broad range of options that may be used in negotiating.

-Note: This article has been edited to include comments by Barry Nalebuff on 12/4/2017.
+Note: Our expert coauthors volunteer their time to assist our writers with these pieces.
+This article has been edited to include comments by Barry Nalebuff on 12/4/2017.